idia640/presentations/week09/PITCHME.md

 Note:

-Kahneman (as Tversky had passed away) - Nobel prize in 2002 "for having integrated insights from psychological research into economic science, especially concerning human judgment and decision-making under uncertainty".
+Kahneman (as Tversky had passed away) - Nobel prize in 2002 "for having integrated insights from psychological research into economic science, especially concerning human judgment and decision-making under uncertainty."
 They lay the foundation for a new field of research known as behavioral economics, which even today is generating new insights into human behavior in a myriad of contexts.

 Their work on biases and heuristics went a long way toward explaining how people often simplify problems to answer difficult questions.
 We do not, in fact, think like computers and have a difficult time taking past evidence to make inferences about the future.